gsvigruha/cosyan/cosyan/src/main/resources/doc/rules/reverse_foreign_keys.md

   constraint product foreign key (product_id) references product(id) reverse transactions);
 ```

-We can use the `ref` keyword to define an aggregated view of a one to many connection.
+We can use the `aggref` keyword to define an aggregated view of a one to many connection.
 This
 subtable and its columns can be referred similarly to foreign keys via its name.
 <!-- RUN -->
 ```